afosdick/ecen5813/README.md

 **Steps**

 1) Modify the students.json file in the top level directory of this repo.
 You will need to add a unique username key and a couple of characteristics.
-When you add a new line, but a comma on the previous line before adding to the bottom.
+When you add a new line, put a comma on the previous line before adding to the bottom.
 See example below.

   *format:*
   ```